 Visit all the seven Emirates

 The sovereign constitutional monarchy is a federation of seven emirates consisting of Abu Dhabi (which serves as the capital), Dubai, Sharjah, Ajman, Umm Al Quwain, Ras Al Khaimah and Fujairah.
-Their boundaries are complex, with numerous enclaves within the various emirates.
-Each emirate is governed by a ruler; together, they jointly form the Federal Supreme Council.
+Their borders are complex, with numerous enclaves within the various emirates.
+Each emirate is governed by a ruler; together, they form the Federal Supreme Council.
 One of the rulers serves as the President of the United Arab Emirates.

 It is a member of the United Nations, the Arab League, the Organization of Islamic Cooperation, OPEC, the Non-Aligned Movement and the Gulf Cooperation Council.